jizhang02/HC-reg-seg/README.md

 # HC-reg-seg
-Fetus head circumference estimation via segmentation-free and segmentation-based approaches
+Fetus head circumference (HC) estimation via segmentation-based and segmentation-free approaches.
+In this work, HC estimation is achieved through segmentaion-based and segmentation-free approaches under a fair experimental environment.